DigitalPublishingToolkit/TOD27-Final-Corrections/md/book.md

 This difference in terms of gender and the time and space available are reflective of external pressures such as family or domestic labour, so for Nealey, consideration for kids, family and the everyday demands of being a mother came first.
-Nealey’s notions of videoblogging are shaped by these external (or rather, domestic) demands on her time.
-She knows exactly how long she has to videoblog, and exactly when she can take the time to do so, which are determined by the extent of the domestic labour that shapes her videoblogging practice.
+Nealey’s notions of videoblogging were shaped by these external (or rather, domestic) demands on her time.
+She knew exactly how long she had to videoblog, and exactly when she could take the time to do so.

 A few of the ‘everyday life videobloggers’ have had periods of reduced videoblogging and even complete withdrawal from the ‘vlogosphere’.